EVerest/EVerest/docs/general/07_configure_plug_and_charge.rst

 The following two configuration files are relevant and require a correct setup and activation for Plug&Charge:

 * EVerest configuration file (yaml)
-* OCPP configuration file (.json)
+* OCPP configuration file (json) for OCPP 1.6 or OCPP 2.0.1

 Let's start with the EVerest configuration file.
-If you haven't read "Explaining the YAML files", now its the right time to do it before you go on!
+If you haven't read `Explaining the YAML files <https://everest.github.io/nightly/general/04_detail_module_concept.html#explaining-the-yaml-files>`_, now it's the right time to do it before you go on!

 It's a good idea to start with a base of a configuration file and talk about the changes required to enable Plug&Charge.
 The base config we use is the "config-sil-ocpp201.yaml", which already contains the configuration